-Let’s say an event of interest just occurred; how long will it take before the webhook sends a notification of that event?
-To be honest, the answer to that can be a bit complicated: under the covers, things aren’t always as easy as:
+Let’s say an event of interest just occurred; how long will it take before Webhooks v3 sends a notification of that event?
+To be honest, the answer to that can be a bit complicated.
+Under the covers, things aren’t always as easy as:

 - An event occurs.